torvalds/linux/Documentation/admin-guide/mm/userfaultfd.rst

 or shared memory need to set the corresponding flag in uffdio_api.features to enable those features.

-If the userland desires to receive notifications for events other than page faults, it has to verify that uffdio_api.features has appropriate UFFD_FEATURE_EVENT_* bits set.
+If the userland desires to receive yestifications for events other than page faults, it has to verify that uffdio_api.features has appropriate UFFD_FEATURE_EVENT_* bits set.
 These events are described in more detail below in "Non-cooperative userfaultfd" section.